ArturT/rubygems-tracker/README.md

     $ grunt test:client
     $ grunt test:e2e

+    # all unit tests karma & mochaTest.
+It uses karma-jasmine as assertion lib.
+    $ grunt test:unit

+    # only tests for server/*.
+It uses chai as assertion lib.
+    $ grunt mochaTest

 Run e2e tests with different port if you are running `grunt serve` at the same time.

     $ PORT=9001 grunt test:e2e